 Protect Your Offers from Revenue Leakage

-Use digital verification to ensure that the customers redeeming your offer belong to the consumer tribes you’re targeting.
+Use digital verification to ensure that the customers redeeming your offer belong to the consumer communities you’re targeting.
 This not only prevents discount abuse, it signals even deeper support by underscoring the sincerity of your offer.

 Be Part of the Solution